 The early line simply offers more value than the late one and sharps know that.
 This doubles the risk for the bookmaker.

 A line being born

 In general, the bookies that open first are the ones who are more confident in their ability to make a decent line.
 This does not necessarily mean that they fully trust their opening numbers.
 Yes, a wrong number can be costly, but this cost can be easily capped using betting limits.
 After a bookie receives a bet on their opening line, they will move the line.
-With how much depends on the size of the bet (bigger bets would move the line more) and the history of the punter who has made it.
+How much depends on the size of the bet (bigger bets would move the line more) and the history of the punter who has made it.
 The more respect the bookie has for the punter, the more the line will move.

 After some time has passed and the bookie has collected a few bets, it is already more confident about its number and increases the limits on how much you can bet.
-This process repeats several times up until kick-off, when generally bookmakers will offer the highest limits.
+This process repeats several times up until kick-off when generally bookmakers will offer the highest limits.

 Why increase the betting limits?

 This is an important question.
 Why does the bookmaker increase their betting limits as game time comes closer?
 The bets that players are placing with a bookmaker are essentially something similar to a voting mechanism.
 The more bets a bookie has collected, the more information it has about the different viewpoints concerning the event at hand.